Article updated: June 2026

 When we talk about concern for Australia's energy independence, it's really our reliance on imports that has policymakers in a cold sweat.
 At this stage, roughly 90% of our crude oil and petroleum products supply is imported from overseas.

 But the news doesn't get better yet.
-Let's imagine that our ever-tumultuous world throws another curveball and we are cut off from the global fuel supply.
+Let's imagine that our ever-tumultuous world throws yet another curveball and we are cut off from the global fuel supply.
 If that were to happen, Australia holds a baseline stock of:

-- 27 days worth of petrol in reserve
+- 37 days worth of petrol in reserve

 - 32 days of diesel in reserve

-- 27 days of jet fuel in reserve.
+- 30 days of jet fuel in reserve.

 After that, everything would come to a very prompt halt.
 You might think 'What's the big deal, that's nearly a month, right?'